kitelife/Notes/gnu-tools.markdown

 - Linking with external libraries

 A library is a collection of precompiled object files which can be linked into programs.
-Libraries are typically stored in special *archive* files with the extension \'.a\', referred to as *static libraries*.
+Libraries are typically stored in special *archive* files with the extension '.a', referred to as *static libraries*.
 They are created from object files with a separate tool, the GNU archiver **ar**, and used by the linker to resolve references to the functions at compile-time.(dynamic linking at runtime using *shared libraries*)

-The standard system libraries are usually found in the directories \'/usr/lib\' and \'/lib\'.
-For example, the C math library is typically stored in the file \'/usr/lib/libm.a\' on Unix-like systems.
-The corresponding prototype declarations for the functions in this library are given in the header file \'/usr/include/math.h\'.
-The C standard library itself is stored in \'/usr/lib/libc.a\' and contains functions specified in the ANSI/ISO.C standard.
+The standard system libraries are usually found in the directories '/usr/lib' and '/lib'.
+For example, the C math library is typically stored in the file '/usr/lib/libm.a' on Unix-like systems.
+The corresponding prototype declarations for the functions in this library are given in the header file '/usr/include/math.h'.
+The C standard library itself is stored in '/usr/lib/libc.a' and contains functions specified in the ANSI/ISO.C standard.

 ---